Kolomona/km-todo/ai/ProjectStatusBoard.md

 *E2E testing will be revisited after the current sprint.
 See TestingStrategy.md for requirements.*

 ## Recent Decisions
+- [2024-12-20] **UPDATED**: Admin credentials changed from loKonoma!!!!!11111 to kmToDo1!1! for better security and naming consistency.
+Updated prisma/seed.ts and README.md to reflect new credentials.
+Database successfully seeded with new admin password.
 - [2024-12-20] **VERIFICATION COMPLETE**: AIPM conducted comprehensive verification of frontend and backend teams' work.
 Found 256/256 unit tests passing.
 E2E tests properly deferred to backlog as planned.
 - [2024-12-20] **RESOLVED**: Root path redirect behavior (#124) - Frontend team implemented authentication check in src/app/page.tsx.
 Authenticated users now redirect to /dashboard, unauthenticated users redirect to /login.
 Added comprehensive unit tests (6/6 passing).
 All 256 frontend tests passing.
 - [2024-12-20] **NEW ISSUE**: Root path redirect behavior (#124) - When logged in and navigating to /, users are redirected to login instead of dashboard.
 Root page should check authentication status and redirect appropriately.
 Frontend team to implement auth check in src/app/page.tsx.